Samsung/tizen-docs/docs/guides/web/media/media-key-w.md

 - Tizen 2.3.1 and Higher for Wearable
 - Tizen 3.0 and Higher for TV

-Tizen enables you to handle media keys in your application.
+You can manage media key events in your application.
 The media keys are used to [control multimedia playback](./media/media-key-w.md#state).
 The user can click keys, such as **PLAY** and **FAST FORWARD**, and you can detect the key clicks in your application and change the playback accordingly.

 This feature is supported in mobile and wearable applications only.